hkustenterprize/hkustenterprize.github.io/RM2024-SW-Tuto-L1/L1-Note.md

 The decimal represented under the form like this is **float**.
 The computer memory is **finite**, but the data such as real numbers is **infinite**.
 One of the most important topics in Computer Science is to use the finite data structure to approximate the infinite value.

-As the chinese philosopher Zhuangzi said:
+As the Chinese philosopher Zhuangzi said:

 > 以有涯隨無涯，殆已！
 >